 Garages and driveway locations have been designed to ensure existing street trees can be retained.
-Additional landscaping within the setbacks to the right of carriageway is also proposed and will assist to soften visual presence of the garages.
+Additional landscaping within the front and side setbacks is also proposed and will assist to soften visual presence of the garages.
 It is further noted that the proposed garages have been located on the lower northern side of the right of carriageway and will not dominate in the topography.
-In addition to these factors, the dual occupancy dwellings have been staggered.
-This staggering breaks up the width as presented to the right of carriageway.
-Furthermore, the first floor elements cantilever over the ground floor garages and are designed with darker finishes to the garages ensuring the garages present as the subservient form.
+In addition to these factors, the dual occupancy dwellings have been staggered in setback and stepped in levels.
+This staggering and stepping breaks up the width as presented to the right of carriageway.
+Furthermore, the first floor windows and balconies which protrude forward of the ground floor garages dominate over the more submissive ground floor garages.

 Overall, the garages address a right of carriageway and despite the numerical non-compliance, do not result as a dominating element in the design.
-The garages are staggered and the first floor protrudes forward with design features and finishes which result in the garages being submissive in the elevation.
+The garages are staggered and stepped and the first floor protrudes forward with design features which result in the garages being submissive in the elevation.
 The first floor design also enables opportunities for passive surveillance of the right of carriageway and the proposed development is able to satisfy the relevant objective of the control despite the variation.